BestTimesToVisit.com Logo

 Palacio de La Moneda Guided Tour

 Go beyond the typical tourist experience with a guided tour of Palacio de La Moneda, the Chilean presidential palace.
-Learn about its rich history, from colonial times to its role in modern Chilean politics.
-Look for tours that include access to less-visited areas.
+Learn about its rich history, from colonial times to the present day, and discover hidden architectural details often missed by casual visitors.
+Book your tour in advance to secure a spot.

 Hidden Patios of Lastarria